 We suggest using an image that’s exactly 340 x 36 (the exact size of the image container) or a multiple of that.
 If you’re on a retina display, then it'll be crisper if you use 640x72.
 Browser scaling is pretty unpredictable in terms of how sharp the image/logo will appear, but the closer you get to the size of the image container, the better it will be.

 None of these questions were helpful.
 How can I contact you?

 We're happy to help!
-Send us an email at email@example.com and our support team will be in touch.
+Contact us our support team will be in touch.